• Skip to primary navigation

 Cost to Make 7 Succulent Arrangements

-The smaller gardens all done.
+The smaller gardens all made up.
 I ended up giving 2 of them away.

 Caring for Your Christmas Succulent Arrangements